yschindel/NHMzh-viz-services/README.md

 Serves the Power BI integration:

-- Provides an API for accessing data stored in Minio
+- Provides an API for accessing fragment files stored in Minio
-- Enables Power BI to display the latest visualization data

 ## Additional Services Needed: